TinkerBoard-Android/manifest/README.md

     https://github.com/rockchip-linux/tools/blob/master/windows/SpiImageTools_v1.44.zip

 Execute the file SpiImageTools.exe and click on the top-left button to load the file update.img.
 Then, click on the bottom-left button to generate the image which is able to be flashed to the board via UMS mode.
-The image is stored as data.in along with SpiImageTools.ext.
+The image is stored as data.in along with the file SpiImageTools.exe.